MicrosoftDocs/win32/desktop-src/WsdApi/web-services-for-devices-reference.md

 ---
-Description: 'The following topics describe the programming interface for Web Services on Devices:' ms.assetid: 3aeeefab-2bb6-49d2-ab37-11358cd9185a
+description: 'The following topics describe the programming interface for Web Services on Devices:' ms.assetid: 3aeeefab-2bb6-49d2-ab37-11358cd9185a
 title: Web Services on Devices Reference ms.topic: article